 Heat from your home escapes out of these cracks.
-By sealing this leaks you can save up to 20 percent on your heating bill and the cost of materials is under $20.
+By sealing these leaks, you can save up to 20% on your heating bill, and the cost of materials is typically under $20.

 Pipes must be properly connected and there should be no signs of rust or damage.

 If they must stay in place, be sure to seal them with caulking or tape and cover them with an airtight, insulated jacket.

 Replacing your old furnace with a new, more energy efficient one can save up to 30% of your heating costs.
 Remember to look for the ENERGY STAR® label.

 For a minimal cost, you can upgrade the insulation in your exterior walls, crawlspaces, basements and attics.
 Insulation may come in batts or loose fill, which can be blown into place and get those hard to reach places.

 Consider installing foam gaskets behind these outlets and switches or install plastic security caps to reduce heat loss.

 Better still, replace single-pane windows with energy-efficient double-pane windows with inert argon gas fill, warm-edge spacers, and low-e coating.